-ETHIOPIAID’S AIM: Increase access to quality maternal health services, and contribute to the eradication of obstetric fistula.
+ETHIOPIAID’S AIM: Increase access to quality maternal health and safe childbirth, and help eradicate fistula throughout Ethiopia

 - High maternal and newborn mortality rates, as well as adolescent mortality due to pregnancy